 At the bottom of this page is a very complete list of sailing schools, updated annually by 48 North.

-American Sailing Association certification courses.
+American Sailing certification courses.
 Active women's sailing program.
 High performance J/boats, spinnakers, racing program.

 US Sailing and US Powerboating certifications courses.
 Cruising Catamaran and Cruising Powerboat courses offered year-round.

-American Sailing Assn & Recreational Power Boating Assn courses.
+American Sailing & Recreational Power Boating Association courses.
 Live aboard classes in San Juan Islands.
 Offer women-only classes.

 Held at the Marine Technology Center in Anacortes, WA.
 Variety of classes of interest to cruisers, including hands-on boat maintenance and repairs.

-We have some GREAT non-profit community sailing programs in Seattle, like the Center for Wooden Boats and Sail Sand Point that are inexpensive ways to learn to sail.
-They are listed in the "Community" page.
+Also, We have some GREAT non-profit community sailing programs in Seattle, like the Center for Wooden Boats and Sail Sand Point that are inexpensive ways to learn to sail.
+They are listed in the "Community" page under "Us".

 On-line Navigation, Marine Weather, Radar, and Navigation Rules training.
 Rigorous, high quality training, used by both professional and recreational mariners.